-A study of African and African American music and their influences on folk, spirituals, gospels, concert music, opera, ballet, blues and jazz underscoring styles, characteristics, origin and contributions by African-American artists.
+A study of African and African-American music and their influence on folk, spirituals, gospels, concert music, opera, ballet, blues and jazz underscoring styles, characteristics, origin and contributions by African-American artists.
 (Credit allowed for only one of Music 135 and African-American Studies 60.)
+Satisfies Humanities requirement for graduation.

-MUSIC 137 Music as a Business 3 UNITS - (A)
+MUSIC 137 Music as a Business